workloads/pathfinder-openapi-specs/movement-plan/MOVEMENT_PLAN.md

 The `distance` value represents the distance of the next movement.

-* This [MOVEMENT_PLAN.md](../../../untitled%20folder/movement-plan/MOVEMENT_PLAN.md)value is expressed in centimeters.
+* This value is expressed in centimeters.
 * The acceptable range for this value is `>= 1` and `<= 100`.

 ## Track Map